google/WebFundamentals/src/content/en/updates/2018/10/wasm-threads.md

 [try it out for yourself](https://alex-wasm.appspot.com/threads/index.html) without needing to build anything.

-If you want to see what 4 threads running in parallel can do for ASCII art then you must take a
+If you want to see what 4 threads running in parallel can do for ASCII art, then you must take a
 [look at this demo](https://alex-wasm.appspot.com/threads/pthread.html) as well!